sebstianrodrigo/pokemonBattle/README.md

 ## API Endpoints

-- **`GET /pokemon`**: Retrieves the list of all Pokémon.
+- **`GET /pokemon`**: Retrieves the list of all Pokemon.
-- **`POST /battle`**: Initiates a battle between two Pokémon.
+- **`POST /battle`**: Initiates a battle between two Pokemon.

 ## Battle Algorithm

 The battle calculation algorithm follows these rules:

-1. **First Attack**: The Pokémon with the highest speed attacks first.
-If speeds are equal, the Pokémon with the higher attack goes first.
+1. **First Attack**: The Pokemon with the highest speed attacks first.
+If speeds are equal, the Pokemon with the higher attack goes first.
 2. **Damage Calculation**: Subtract the defense from the attack (attack - defense).
 The difference is the damage.
 If the attack is equal to or less than the defense, the damage is 1.
 3. **HP Reduction**: Subtract the damage from the HP.
-4. **Turn-based Fighting**: Pokémon will take turns fighting.
+4. **Turn-based Fighting**: Pokemon will take turns fighting.
 All turns are calculated in the same request, and the endpoint returns the winner's data in the same call.
 5. **Winning Condition**: The winner is the one who reduces the enemy's HP to zero.

 ## Usage

 1. **Open the frontend application** in your browser.
-2. **Select two Pokémon** to initiate a battle.
+2. **Select two Pokemon** to initiate a battle.
 3. **View the results** of the battle.